VSF: Simple, Efficient, and Effective Negative Guidance in Few-Step Image Generation Models By Value Sign Flip: Introduction

-In this study, we introduce Value Sign Flip (VSF), a method that dynamically adjusts the guidance strength by flipping the sign of negative prompt values during attention.
+In this study, we introduce Value Sign Flip (VSF), a method that dynamically adjusts the guidance strength by flipping the sign of negative prompt values \textit{within} the attention calculation (i.e., not the attention output).
 This enables the model to steer away from negative concepts adaptively based on their current presence strength, similar to the approach of \citet{koulischer_dynamic_2025}.
-VSF has a small computational overhead and, when combined with few-step models, facilitates extremely fast image or video generation.
+VSF has a small computational overhead and, when combined with few-step models, facilitates extremely fast image or video generation (<3 seconds).
+Our contributions in this work are: (1) we proposed a new method for better negative guidance; (2) we constructed a dataset, NegGenBench, consisting of challenging positive-negative prompt pairs; (3) we collected images generated using these three methods (VSF, NAG, NASA) and labeled their negative and quality score.
+We further fine-tuned a VLM on it for future work to better evaluate negative prompt following.